 {338}

 established the elders of the Evangelical Church at Geneva overseers over the Church of God.
 This is a pretension of a pretty high nature.
 They wish to make us believe that, if one of the elders of this body is not acknowledged in his office, the new covenant is done away with!
 In matter of argument, this is modesty as well as good sense.
 Moreover, what I have said is, not that God cannot make use of anything, be it what it may, on account of sin, but that *when* man has corrupted what God has set up, so that, despite His great patience, He cannot make use of it, He does not restore what has been ruined, but He introduces something better.
 The whole word bears witness to the accuracy of this remark from Genesis to the Apocalypse.
-That which is important to all is that the sin, the evil which will bring down judgment, has already come in: God may still have patience, but the judgment of-this evil, which has existed for a long time, does not tarry*;* and with my whole might, I again beseech the children of God, my brethren, to abjure principles which deprive them of the power and discernment necessary to avoid the trap spread by the enemy, and to assist him according to the testimony of God.
+That which is important to all is that the sin, the evil which will bring down judgment, has already come in: God may still have patience, but the judgment of this evil, which has existed for a long time, does not tarry; and with my whole might, I again beseech the children of God, my brethren, to abjure principles which deprive them of the power and discernment necessary to avoid the trap spread by the enemy, and to assist him according to the testimony of God.

-You three times exclaim against my &#8220;very awful threats,&#8221; &#8220;the threats of Mr. Darby,&#8221; and &#8220;his prophetical and threatening language.&#8221; I do not threaten any one; but the pretensions of the elders, or of any adversaries of the truth, will not hinder me from exhorting men, as far as the grace of God enables me, to wait for the Lord, who is going to overturn all that which is established, and to shun all that might obscure the perception of His coming glory, or the hope of His manifestation.
+You three times exclaim against my "very awful threats," "the threats of Mr. Darby," and "his prophetical and threatening language."
+I do not threaten any one; but the pretensions of the elders, or of any adversaries of the truth, will not hinder me from exhorting men, as far as the grace of God enables me, to wait for the Lord, who is going to overturn all that which is established, and to shun all that might obscure the perception of His coming glory, or the hope of His manifestation.
 People speak of believing in Christ as the only condition for partaking of the promise.
 Be it so!
 But ought one to weaken, by this doctrine, the authority and obligation of the word in everything?
-It is legitimate to add, &#8220;if we live in the Spirit, let us also walk in the Spirit.&#8221; May my brethren learn to keep the word of His patience, whilst listening to the sweet promise, &#8220;*Behold, I come quickly!&#8221;*{pb 339}
+It is legitimate to add, "if we live in the Spirit, let us also walk in the Spirit."
+May my brethren learn to keep the word of His patience, whilst listening to the sweet promise, "*Behold, I come quickly*!"

-A Letter To Count De Gasparin
+{339}

-*In Answer to a Question which he puts to me in the &#8220;Archives du Christianisme&#8221;*
+A LETTER TO COUNT DE GASPARIN IN ANSWER TO A QUESTION WHICH HE PUTS TO ME IN THE "ARCHIVES DU CHRISTIANISME"

 You abandon then, sir, as it appears, what lies at the bottom of the controversy, to embarrass your adversary with a question which you think he will find unanswerable.
 Nothing in fact remains for you to do but that you have nothing more to say on what lies at the bottom of the question.
 The controversy is exhausted and one sees clearly where the truth lies.
 This being the case, I assure you, sir, that I trouble myself very little about the success you may have in your effort to shew that I have exposed myself by some inaccurate expression to your attacks against me.
 I should have preferred co-operating with you, if that had been possible, in some good thing, to meeting you as a volunteer in a controversy of which, for my part, I regret the necessity.